Generalized Least Squares (GLS)

 The variance of the transformed $u_i^*$ is now homoscedastic.
 Applying OLS to the transformed model (eq2) will produce estimators that are BLUE, that is, $\beta_1^*$ and $\beta_2^*$ are now BLUE while $\hat{\beta}_1$ and $\hat{\beta}_2$ not.

-The procedure of transforming the original variable in such a way that the transformed variables satisfy the assumption of the classical model and then applying OLS to them is known as the method of Generalized Least Squares (GLS).
+The procedure of transforming the original variable in such a way that the transformed variables satisfy the assumption of the classical model and then applying OLS to them is known as the Generalized Least Squares (GLS) method.

 \begin{align}